marcfrincu/AgentSchedulingFramework/README.md

 # AgentSchedulingFramework
-Project holding the main results of my agent-based scheduling framework combining a series of technologies (part of my PhD work)
+Project holding the main results of my agent-based scheduling framework combining a series of technologies (part of my PhD work between 2008-2011).

 ## Description